-(1) The general meeting may adopt rules of procedure, with a majority comprising at least three quarters of the share capital represented at the time such resolution is adopted, setting out the rules governing the preparations for the general meeting and the conduct of said meeting.
-At the general meeting, a list is to be prepared of the stockholders present in person or being represented by a proxy and of the stockholders' proxies, specifying their name and place of residence as well as, in the case of par-value shares, the amount and, in the case of no-par-value shares, the number of shares represented by each proxy, while specifying their class of stock.
-In the case of the virtual general meeting, the stockholders participating in the meeting by electronic means or being represented thereat by a proxy by electronic means and the stockholders' proxies participating in the meeting by electronic means are to be included in the list defined in sentence 2.
+(1) The general meeting may adopt rules of procedure, with a majority comprising, at a minimum, three quarters of the capital stock represented at the time such resolution is adopted, setting out the rules governing the preparations for the general meeting and the conduct of said meeting.
+At the general meeting, a list is to be prepared of the stockholders present in person or being represented by a proxy and of the stockholders' proxies, specifying their name and place of residence as well as, in the case of par-value shares, the amount and, in the case of multiple-vote shares, the number of voting rights allocated to each share; in the case of no-par-value shares, the number of shares represented by each proxy, while specifying their class of stock.
+In the case of the virtual general meeting, the stockholders participating in the meeting by electronic means or being represented thereat by a proxy by electronic means and the stockholders' proxies participating in the meeting by electronic means or being represented thereat by a proxy by electronic means and the stockholders' proxies participating in the meeting by electronic means or being represented thereat by a proxy by electronic means and the stockholders' proxies participating in the meeting by electronic means are to be included in the list defined in sentence 2.